 The chapter Shiwen gives explanations to the characters of the inscriptions and the interpretation of the ancient characters.

 The Kaogutu, along with the Xu kaogutu was finished in 1092.
 It is a very careful study of antiques in which the compiler tried to avoid all speculation and wrong interpretation.
-The various objects had been collected by private collectors as well as by government institutions like the Imperial archives (mige 秘閣), the Office for Imperial Sacrifices (taichangsi 太常司) or the Palace treasury (neifu 內府).
-For some objects, the place of excavation is indicated, as well as the time in which it was made.
+The various objects had been collected by private collectors as well as by government institutions like the Imperial archives (mige 秘閣), the Office for Imperial Sacrifices (taichangsi 太常司) or the Palace Treasury (neifu 內府).
+For some objects, the place of excavation is indicated, as well as the time period it was made.

 The earliest surviving print dates from the Northern Song period, another old print is that of the Boruzhai Studio 泊如齋 from the Ming period 明 (1368-1644).
 The print of Master Huang 黃氏 from the Qing period 清 (1644-1911) does not include the Xu kaogutu but instead Zhu Derong's 朱德潤 (1294-1365) text Ji guyu tu 集古玉圖.
 There are two other Qing-period prints, the Kaogutu by Ding Yusheng's 丁禹生 (i.e. Ding Richang 丁日昌, 1823-1882) Baogutang Studio 寶古堂, and the Xu kaogutu in the Shiwanjuanlou congshu 十萬卷樓叢書.

 The Kaogutu is also included in the series Siku quanshu 四庫全書.
 The copy owned by the Beijing Library 北京圖書館 dates from the Yuan period 元 (1279-1368) and is not very good.
-The original version of the Boruzhai Studio is also qualitatively not very good and contains a lot of printing errors.
+The original version of the Boruzhai Studio is also not very good and contains many printing errors.
 The most widespread version is that of the Baogutang Studio which is based on the Boruzhai version but has been amended on the base of Ouyang Xiu's 歐陽修 (1007-1072) catalogue Jigulu 集古錄 ad Xue Shanggong's 薛尚功 (fl.
 1144) Lidai zhongding yiqi kuanzhi fatie 歷代鐘鼎彝器款識法帖.